 Regulations, Grading, and Policies

 Some of the policies UFV has established are listed below.
 For a complete list of UFV policies please see UFV's online policy manual.
-For more information about UFV regulations inquire at Admissions & Records or Student Services.
+For more information about UFV regulations inquire at the Office of the Registrar or Student Services.
 For additional regulations for graduate level programs, see the General regulations for Graduate studies in the Graduate studies section of this calendar.

 Security and privacy